 This topic has always fascinated me.
 As we approach Winter berry season, it’s nearly impossible to walk down my road without stopping every ten feet to tweet a photo of plants with stunning colours!
 Feeling inspired, I wondered if there was a way to capture these Autumn and Winter colours on fabric – so who better to tell us the tips of dyeing with plants in Autumn, than the brilliant dyeing Goddess herself, Susie Wareham!
 This is what she had to say:

 The world around us is a beautiful and colourful place.
 Walking down any street, nature will always be there: from the very small weed, to the large over hanging tree.
 The amazing thing about so many of these plants is that they can be used to colour cloth with!
+I asked them what kind of device they used to clean up unwanted branches from the tress to make it look like this, they just answered; “it dependent on the pole saw you like but for the high tress type, we used electric saws “.

 As you start to look out for plants to dye with, you soon become aware of what colours are available at different times of year.
 At the moment, for example, elderberries, walnut husks, dahlias and some of the harder late flowering roses are the best choices and maybe even some glorious goldenrod.